haukex/de-en-dict/States.md

     - When there is an error loading the dictionary, transition to `Error`.
     - When the dictionary is loaded successfully, transition to the next state:
 3. `Ready`
     - Idle state.
-On reception of a search request, perform the search.
+On reception of a search request, perform the search;
+      or when receiving a request for a random entry, send one back.
 4. The search operation is synchronous, so there is no need for a corresponding state.
     - Periodic status updates may be sent if the search is slow.
     - The results are sent back on completion of the search.